 It’s important to note that we will not intervene or take any action without your consent.
 Nor do we carry out any investigations.

 Our services are free and confidential, and you can choose how much you would like us involved in resolving the issue.

-If you identify that you or someone you know is experiencing Elder Abuse of any form, please call the Elder Abuse Helpline on 1300 724 679.
+If you, or someone you know, may be experiencing elder abuse of any form, please call our WA Elder Abuse Helpline on 1300 724 679.

 And if you speak a language other than English we can arrange assistance via the Translating and Interpreting Service.